Certificate Games and Consequences for the Classical Adversary Bound: Public and private randomness in certificate games

-\partialftext{The previous theorem is stated for total functions and its proof critically depends on the intersection property of 0- and 1-certificates which does not hold for $\{0,*\}$- vs. $\{1,*\}$-certificates.
-The theorem fails to hold for the partial function "Greater than Half" (see Section~\ref{sec:FunctionExample}), for which it is the case that $\C(\GTH)=1$ whereas $\CGpub(\GTH)$ is $\Theta(n)$.} \partialfnew{However, the theorem and its proof remain valid for partial functions with respect to $\C'(f)$ (see Section~\ref{sec:partialdefs}). }
+The previous theorem is stated for total functions and its proof critically depends on the intersection property of 0- and 1-certificates which does not hold for $\{0,*\}$- vs. $\{1,*\}$-certificates.
+The theorem fails to hold for the partial function "Greater than Half" (see Section~\ref{sec:FunctionExample}), for which it is the case that $\C(\GTH)=1$ whereas $\CGpub(\GTH)$ is $\Theta(n)$.
+However, the theorem and its proof remain valid for partial functions with respect to $\C'(f)$ (see Section~\ref{sec:partialdefs}).
+We obtain a stronger upper bound on $\CGpub$ by $\EC$.